davidekete/boardman/README.md

 ├── apps/
 │   ├── web/          # Next.js frontend
 │   └── api/          # NestJS backend
-├── packages/         # Shared types, utilities
+├── packages/         # Shared types and utilities
 └── README.md
 ```

-> This is a monorepo.
+> This is a pnpm monorepo.
 Both the frontend and backend live in this repository.

 ---

 ## Accessing the App

 No local setup needed.
-The app is fully deployed and accessible at **https://boardman.live**.
+The app is fully deployed at **[boardman.live](https://boardman.live)**.

 Use the test credentials above to explore the full bet lifecycle.